apprack/apprack-ios-sdk/README.md

 	- Automatically links to your app settings in the iOS settings if your app requests any of the privacy categories (photos, calendar, contacts, …)
 	- Links to the ratings screen in the App Store
 	- Includes version number (also alerts the user whenever there is a new update available)
-	- Links to your social media profiles (Twitter, Facebook, Instagram, …)
-	- Promotes your other apps
-	– Integrates all other screens included in the SDK
+	- Integrates all other screens included in the SDK
 	- Can be extended using custom sections or completely custom `UIView`s
+	- Sections (such as support form, release notes, legal screens, …) can be disabled/enabled at any time on apprack.io — changes are visible in your app immediatly
+	- Links to your social media profiles (Twitter, Facebook, Instagram, …) _coming soon_
+	- Promotes your other apps _coming soon_
 * Support Form
+	- Support messages include debug information automatically (app version, iOS version, device model, …)
 * Release Notes
-	- Fully automated release notes, always in sync with your App Store releases. apprack.io knows when your version goes live and gets the release notes for the latest version directly from the App Store.
+	- Fully automated release notes, always in sync with your App Store releases. apprack.io knows when your version goes live and gets the release notes for the latest version directly from the App Store
 * Legal Screens
+	- Legal documents can be edited at any time on apprack.io — changes are visible in your app immediatly
+	- Provided Screens:
 	  - Terms of use
 	  - Privacy policy
 	  - Imprint
+	  - Legal

 ### Features

 * Check for available updates
 	- The SDK can check for a newer version on the App Store and ask the user to update
 	- The release notes of the new version can be directly linked to create a greater incentive to update
+	- The feature can be disabled/enabled at any time on apprack.io — changes are visible in your app immediatly
 * Ask for reviews
 	- The SDK can ask the user for an App Store rating and review using the official `SKStoreReviewController` provided by Apple
-	- Use the settings on apprack.io to specify when to prompt your users (by required app launches, days since first install, …)
+	- Use the settings on apprack.io to specify if and when to prompt your users (by required app launches, days since first install, …)

 ---